2captcha/puppeteer-recaptcha-solver-using-clicks/README.md

 ![reCAPTCHA DDoS Warning](./media/recaptcha_dos_message.jpg)
 <figcaption style="text-align: center;">Blocking from reCAPTCHA</figcaption>

+To change the IP address, you can use a residential [proxy service].

 ## Planned Features
 - Automatic image refresh handling for updated captchas.
 - Use CSS selectors instead of absolute coordinates for more reliable clicking.